 Wine, Beer, or Spirits Tasting

 This might be more of a happy hour idea than a lunch and learn topic but consider hosting a late afternoon “lunch and learn” where a professional connoisseur comes in and does a wine, beer, or spirits tasting with you.
-Just remember to ensure everyone’s of legal drinking age and, of course, to drink responsibly.
+Just remember to ensure everyone’s legal drinking age and, of course, to drink responsibly.

 Whether your lunch and learn topic is solely focused on building bonds and having fun or it’s something you want to include to wrap up a skills-focused lunch and learn, team building activities are a great way to do it.
-They can act as a standalone lunch and learn, or simply compliment an existing lunch and learn by adding a fun touch.
+They can act as a standalone lunch and learn, or simply complement an existing lunch and learn by adding a fun touch.

 Social media management